 Fire Inspections / Code Enforcement

-The City of Belleville Fire Department utilizes the 2006 International Fire Code and conducts over 2000 fire inspections every year.
-Belleville firefighters annually inspect every business within the corporate city limits of Belleville.
+The City of Belleville fire department utilizes the 2015 International Fire Code and conducts over 2,000 fire inspections every year.
+Belleville firefighters inspect every business within the corporate city limits of Belleville.
 High traffic locations several times per year.
 Smaller locations every two (2) years (bi-annually).

 Preparing for an Inspection

 - Check that all exit lights and illuminated exit signs are working properly.
 Most units have a test button to ensure the battery backup is working.
 Test lights monthly.

 - Allow at least 36 inches of space for walkways, hallways, aisleways, and around electrical panels, sprinkler valves, and gas water heaters/furnaces.

 - Fire extinguishers, alarm systems, and sprinkler systems require annual inspections by licensed contractors.
 Typically, the phone number for the service provider is located on the paperwork/tag on the equipment.